 - Ranch Cow Work – When it comes to the ranch cow work class, riders have the choice between ranch cow work or limited ranch cow work for youth and amateur exhibitors, where riders are allotted one minute and thirty seconds to complete the work.
 There are four parts to the limited ranch cow work: boxing the cow; setting up the cow and driving it down the fence to the opposite end of the arena; boxing it at the opposite end of the arena; and drive the cow back down the fence past the middle marker.
 For ranch cow work, there are three parts to the class: boxing, fence work and roping or circling.
 The horse and rider must accomplish all three parts in three minutes.

-- Ranch Conformation – To be eligible to compete in the ranch conformation class, the horse must be shown in at least one class one of the other categories the day of the show.
+- Ranch Conformation – To be eligible to compete in the ranch conformation class, the horse must be shown in at least two classes of the other categories the day of the show.
 Judges are looking for balanced, structurally correct horses with adequate muscling.
 You’ll need to show your horse in a good working halter – rope, braided, nylon or plain leather – exhibit your horse at a walk and trot, then line up for inspection by the judge.

 - Amateur – American Quarter Horse owners who do not join the professional ranks may enjoy a full spectrum of competition in the amateur division.